EOSgithub/linked-blog-starter-md/The Haunted One.md

 - **La Forgia di Mithral:** *Near the body of the dead Cerberus, the Psychopomp receives a brief vision: a dwarf is being chased by something massive.
 The elderly smith knows he is too slow.
 The exit explodes and collapses, locking him inside with the beast.
 A loud growl starts behind him, then another, then another.
 Then darkness.
 Bringing the skulls of the dwarves that died in the Mithral Mines back to their kin in Estoria will allow them to rest in peace.*

-- **Il Tempio Muschioso:** *A profound sense of wrongness permeates the Mossy Temple.
+- **[[Il Tempio Muschioso]]:** *A profound sense of wrongness permeates the Mossy Temple.
 Upon entering the Ancient Glade, the Psychopomp comes to feel that a terrible crime against [[Thylea]] herself occurred here.
-Approaching the heartwood stump and the urn containing the ashes of Demetria’s sister grants a vision of Estor sacking the temple.
-Demetria and her sister cried out, attempting to surrender and offering peace, but instead Estor had Demetria’s sister bound to her heartwood while he chopped it down with an axe.*
+Approaching the heartwood stump and the urn containing the ashes of [[Demetria]]’s sister grants a vision of Estor sacking the temple. [[Demetria]] and her sister cried out, attempting to surrender and offering peace, but instead Estor had [[Demetria]]’s sister bound to her heartwood while he chopped it down with an axe.*

 - **La Necropoli di Telamok:**  *Most of the dead here are at peace.
 The human and [[minotaur]] skeletons that roam the labyrinth are not.
 The only way for the [[minotaur]] clan’s restless dead to be at peace is if Graxis is slain, for he is the final living link that binds them to Telamok.
 After dealing with Graxis and interacting with Xander, the ancient Dragonlord’s soul can also be put to rest, knowing that a new group of heroes is there to carry on in his place.*